SPP is powerful as a client portal but using it together with Stripe payments takes your client experience to the next level.

 Unlike the payment method page in the portal, this page works even if a client is not logged.
 That makes it easier for clients to fix their billing.

-If you're a US based agency you can accept ACH payments via Stripe’s integration with Plaid.
+If you’re a U.S. based agency you can accept ACH payments via Stripe’s ACH integration.
+Your customers will be able to pay you directly via their U.S. bank account.

-If you’re an agency in the EU charging in Euros you can enable the SEPA payment method in Integrations → Stripe.
+If you’re an agency in Europe charging in Euros you can enable the SEPA payment method.

 Once enabled, you can add SEPA as a payment option in your order forms.